IgrikXD/Easy-SDR/LNA/Bias Tee powered/SMD/Assembly guide.md

 ![N-Type mounting](../../Resources/LNA/Bias%20Tee%20powered/N-Type-mounting.png)

 The next step is to solder the PCB to the installed connectors in the aluminum enclosure.
-To do this, you can take advantage of small pieces of wire or paper that fit under the PCB and pushing it to the pins of the N-Type connectors.
+To do this, you can take advantage of small pieces of paper that fit under the PCB and pushing it to the pins of the N-Type connectors.
 After the PCB is fixed and correctly placed, solder the necessary connections.

 ![PCB mounting](../../Resources/LNA/Bias%20Tee%20powered/PCB-mounting.png)